kenkaijie/poco/docs/platform.md

 The PC platform port (`unix`) just uses ucontext under the hood.

-- `platform_context_t` should be a type definition pointing to an structure representing all required information to describe the CPU state at any given point.
+- `PlatformContext` should be a type definition pointing to an structure representing all required information to describe the CPU state at any given point.
+- `PlatformStackElement` should be defined to the aligned type required for the stack.
+  For
-- `platform_stack_t` should bne defined to the aligned type required for the stack.
-For maximum interop, stack sizes should be defined at an array of 32-bit values.
+  maximum interop, stack sizes should be defined at an array of 32-bit values.
 - `platform_get_context()` is used to save the current CPU state to the provided context for resumption at a later point.